equinor/radix-public-site/public-site/docs/src/docs/topic-radix-cli/index.md

 * Get log of all Radix application in an environment
     ```shell
     rx get logs environment -a your-app-name --environment qa
     ```
+* Get previous (terminated) container log of a Radix application component.
+This may help to indicate why the container was restarted.
+These logs are not always available as the Kubernetes node, where the pod with this container was running on, may have been removed or restarted.
+    ```shell
+    rx get logs component --application your-app-name --environment qa --component auth --previous
+    rx get logs component -a your-app-name -e qa --component auth -p
+    ```
 * Stop, start or restart a Radix application component
     ```shell